Cloud Ready Solutions

 Keepit for MSPs

 Keepit is a pure-SaaS backup platform named a Leader in the 2025 IDC MarketScape for SaaS Data Protection.
-It covers 15+ SaaS applications including Microsoft 365, Google Workspace, Salesforce, Azure AD, Dynamics 365, and Power Platform on Keepit-owned infrastructure across 7 global regions (including Australia).
+It covers 16+ SaaS applications including Microsoft 365, Google Workspace, Salesforce, Azure AD, Dynamics 365, and Power Platform on Keepit-owned infrastructure across 7 global regions (including Australia).
 Immutability is built on a proprietary Merkle tree architecture.
-Pricing sits at approximately $1.99/user/month with unlimited retention and zero egress fees.
+Australian list pricing ranges from AUD $2.63 to $4.47/user/month (Business Essentials tier, depending on seat count and contract term) with unlimited retention and zero egress fees.
 Keepit holds 3.4% market mindshare and is growing in the compliance-first MSP segment.

 D